Summer & Fall Events

 - The Greenhouse workshop series will focus on seed starting, seed saving, season extension and growing culturally meaningful crops in Vermont.

-- All events will be free for all participants, thanks to funding from the Northeast Sustainable Agriculture Research and Education Program (SARE).
+- The majority of events will be free for all participants, thanks to funding from the Northeast Sustainable Agriculture Research and Education Program (SARE).
+When there is a registration fee, we will also have a number of full scholarships available.

 - Event listings below also include Drop-In Demos (stop by for hands-on learning with our Greenhouse Team) and Community Events (celebrating seasons and sharing abundance).

-- Scroll down below the Spring Calendar to read detailed descriptions of each event.
+- Scroll down below the Summer & Fall Calendar to read detailed descriptions of each event.

 ______________________